jimpil/bites/README.md

     (.substring 0 2)) ;; => "hi"
 ```

+## bites.io
+This namespace contains NIO extensions of `clojure.java.io`.
+It provides its own `copy` fn, because (unfortunately)
+the `clojure.java.io/do-copy` one is private.
+The good news is that `bites.io/do-copy` will delegate to `clojure.java.io/do-copy`
+for anything it doesn't recognise.

+## bites.exchange
+This namespace provides two different producer/consumer models.
+One is the well-known (one-directional) asynchronous-queueing model,
+and the other is the (bi-directional) synchronous-exchange model.
+The former is good for cases where producing is completely independent
+from consuming, whereas the latter shines in situations where what will be produced depends on the outcome of consumption
+(excluding the very first round), and as such requires a synchronous hand-off.

 ## Limitations
 `to-bytes` returns a **single** byte-array.
 This means that the usual limitations of the JVM
 with respect to array sizes apply here too.
 More specifically, array-indexing using